joecof/SpeedLine/README.md

 # SpeedLine

 A Weather System App as part of the Developer Evaluation Project from SpeedLine Solutions.
+Demo at https://speedline-weathersystem.herokuapp.com/

 To start type into your terminal: